junxit/us-congress-bills-110/derived/amendments.md

 ### 30 U.S.C. § 611

-> By striking “or cinders” and inserting in lieu thereof “cinders, and clay”.
+> by striking “or cinders” and inserting in lieu thereof “cinders, and clay”; and

 | | |
 |---|---|